Cairngorm Mountain Railway: Construction

 On 29 November 2018, it was announced that the railway had been placed into administration.
 Blair Milne, one of the administrators, cited that the company had become "unsustainably loss-making" after an extended closure in October 2018.
 Natural Retreats, the previous owners since 2013, released a press statement saying the firm still had "potential".
 That hope did not come to fruition and the company owed £2m.

 Closure

-The closure of the Cairngorm Mountain Railway funicular was "due to health and safety concerns", or "structural problems" according to reports in summer 2019.
+The closure of the Cairngorm Mountain Railway funicular was due to "health and safety concerns" and "structural problems" according to reports in summer 2019.
 At the time, an engineering investigation was still underway to determine whether modifications would be "achievable and affordable", according to its then-owner, the Scottish government's Highlands and Islands Enterprise which also owns Cairngorm Mountain ski centre.
 The final findings of the consultants, SE Group, were released in July 2019, but a decision on how to proceed had not yet been made at that time.

-Reinstatement
+Reinstatement and closure

 On 14 October 2020, the Scottish Government announced more than £16m would be spent on the reinstatement of the funicular railway as part of a £20m project.
 The programme of engineering works commenced in early November 2020.
 The works were completed late in 2022 and the railway resumed on 26 January 2023.
+It was closed again on 25 August 2023, when scarf joints installed during the remedial works were found to be out of tolerance.
+Despite Highlands and Islands Enterprise saying on 4 December 2024 that they expected it to open at the end of December, the railway did not open to the public again until 27 February 2025, before shutting again less than three months later, from 12 May 2025 to 2 June 2025, for three weeks maintenance work which included work on the concrete viaduct.
+In Autumn 2025 it shut for a further two short periods (21-23 September and 3-9 November) to complete work to "enhance the long-term durability of the viaduct.".